 *** Effective January 26, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
 Alternatively, travelers to the U.S. may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 If you are arriving to the U.S. via one or more connecting flights, your test must be done in the 3 days before the first flight in your itinerary, but only if the connecting flights were booked as a single passenger record with a final destination in the U.S. and each connection (layover) is no longer than 24 hours long.
 If your connecting flight to the U.S. was booked separately or a connection in your itinerary lasts longer than 24 hours, you will need to get tested within the 3 days before your flight that arrives in the U.S. Check the CDC website for additional information and Frequently Asked Questions.

-- A Health State of Emergency was re-issued on January 21 through February 28 calling for stronger enforcement of protective health measures.
+- On March 26, the Ivoirian government extended the Health State of Emergency through June 30 and called for stronger enforcement of protective health measures.
 Social distancing, the wearing of masks, and a reduction in non-essential movements are encouraged.

 - Domestic and international airlines are offering limited commercial flight services.